 State attorneys general are working to advance clean energy, climate and environmental laws and policies.
 Use the filters below to search actions of regional and national significance taken by state AGs since 2017.
 We strive to include all relevant AG activity, but cannot guarantee that this database is comprehensive.
-To alert us to an action that should be added, please email [email protected].
+To alert us to any potential updates, please email [email protected].

 See a breakdown of pro-environmental federal litigation brought by AGs during the Biden and Trump administrations.
 This includes cases in which AGs fought against the administration, as well as cases in which AGs defended the administration’s pro-environmental policies.

 Note: The filters are inclusive, not exclusive.
 For example, if you check both California and New York under “States,” the results will include all actions from California and all actions from New York (rather than showing only actions that involve both states together).